sprintml/web/README.md

-# Allan Lab Website
+# SprintML Website

-This is the website of our academic research group at Leiden University.
+This is the academic website of the SprintML lab at CISPA.

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
-We tried to make it simple yet adaptable, so that it is easy for you to use it as a template.
-Plese feel free to copy and modify for your own purposes.
-You don't have to link to us or mention us (but of course we appreciate it).
+The template for the website was forked and adapted from the [Allan Lab](https://github.com/mpa139/allanlab/tree/gh-pages).

-Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.
+The underlying frameworks are Jekyll and some Bootstrap, Bootwatch.

-Copyright Allan Lab.
-Code released under the MIT License.
+Please reach out to [Adam Dziedzic](https://adam-dziedzic.com/) and [Franziska Boenisch](https://franziska-boenisch.de/) for comments or concerns.